 The food with the highest thiamine content per typical serving is Figs, dried, uncooked which contains 0.13 mg in 1 cup (or 149 g).
 For this serving the Calories content is 371.01 kcal, the Protein content is 4.92 g, the Fat content is 1.39 g and the Carbohydrate content is 95.17 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing thiamine which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with thiamine.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of high content of thiamine in foods.